glbala87/ELLA_tool/docs/manual/warnings.md

 ## Collision warnings

-If you open a variant that is also present in another ongoing analysis, and the variant is unfiltered, new or outdated, ELLA will display a collision warning:
+If you open a variant that is also present in another ongoing analysis, and the variant is unfiltered and new or outdated, ELLA will display a collision warning:

 <div style="text-indent: 4%;"><img src="./img/collision_warning.png"></div>